lotteei/KerberosSDR/README.md

 # KerberosSDR - modified code
 * Added integration time
 * Changed x- and y-axis on PR window, from doppler to speed, and from range to rang [km]
+* Improved display of the range-doppler matrix (PR-window)